KNOXDEV/knox.codes/README.md

 ## features

 1. Hybrid SSR/CSR that comes with Svelte.
+2. Write blog articles in markdown with code, latex, and even full Svelte components embedded.
-2. SEO-friendly `meta` tags and automatically generating `/sitemap.xml`.
+3. SEO-friendly `meta` tags and automatically generating `/sitemap.xml`.
-3. Automatically generating rss feed at `/rss.xml`.
+4. Automatically generating rss feed at `/rss.xml`.
-4. Pagination of articles.
+5. Pagination of articles.
-5. Generated browsing of articles by tags and categories.
+6. Generated browsing of articles by tags and categories.
-6. Graceful 404 and error pages.
+7. Graceful 404 and error pages.
-7. Themeable code-highlighting using Shiki, along with homebrew line numbers and line highlighting.
+8. Themeable code-highlighting using Shiki, along with homebrew line numbers and line highlighting.

 ### todo